ElyasMoshirpanahi/FitInsured-MVP/README.md

 -   🔐 **Secure User Authentication:** A complete, multi-step signup and login flow with persistent sessions.
 -   📊 **Interactive Wallet Dashboard:** A central hub to view your Fitcoin balance, today's earnings, and a 7-day performance chart.
 -   🔄 **Dynamic Activity Sync:** Simulate syncing data from various health providers (Strava, Apple Health, etc.) with a realistic 1-hour cooldown mechanism.
+-   💬 **Conversational AI Assistant:** Chat with a Gemini-powered AI via voice or text.
+Get real-time answers about the app, receive fitness tips, and stay motivated with a helpful, knowledgeable companion.
 -   💰 **Metric-Based Fitcoin Calculation:** A sophisticated system calculates rewards based on detailed metrics for various activities like running, cycling, and sleeping.
 -   📈 **Staking & Savings Tiers:** "Staking Programs" that allow users to lock up their Fitcoins to earn an annual yield, with benefits unlocking at different tiers.
 -   🛒 **Provider Rewards Marketplace:** Redeem Fitcoins for exclusive real-world rewards like gym passes, healthy snacks, and wellness app trials.